irmen/prog8/docs/source/targetsystem.rst

 Normally, the system's default IRQ handling is not interfered with.
 You can however install your own IRQ handler (for clean separation, it is advised to define it inside its own block).
-There are a few library routines available to make setting up C64 60hz IRQs and Raster IRQs a lot easier (no assembly code required).
+There are a few library routines available to make setting up 60hz/vsync IRQs and raster/line IRQs a lot easier (no assembly code required).

 These routines are::